Why Financial Decisions Feel Heavier Than They Used To

 The hallway got longer

-More years doesn’t just add time.
+More years do not just add time.

 Same competence.
+Longer horizon.

 Options multiply, so the mind starts comparing